OpenBao Restore Using MinIO

 • Compare the first unseal key in the downloaded file with the unseal keys you backed up in Unseal Keys Backup to ensure they match.

-• This verification confirms you have the correct unseal keys for the snapshot you are restoring.
+• This verification confirms that you have the correct unseal keys for the snapshot you are restoring.

 Restore Configuration